hyurl/goroutine/README.md

          */
         filename?: string;
         /**
-         * The number of workers needed to be forked, by default, use
+         * The max number of workers needed to be forked, by default, use
          * `os.cpus().length`.
          */
         workers?: number;